Marty McSorley

-In 2000, his on-ice assault of Donald Brashear with his stick, in which Brashear suffered a severe concussion, led to McSorley's suspension and eventual retirement from ice hockey.
+In 2000, his assault of Donald Brashear with his stick, in which Brashear suffered a severe concussion, led to McSorley's suspension, criminal conviction, and later his retirement from hockey.

 Biography

 Early life and hockey career

-McSorley was born in Hamilton, Ontario, but grew up near Cayuga, Haldimand County, Ontario.
-He made his NHL debut in October 1983 with the Pittsburgh Penguins, but rose to fame after a trade in September 1985 brought him to the Edmonton Oilers.
-His arrival and physical presence soon made Edmonton's incumbent enforcer Dave Semenko expendable, and McSorley inherited the title of "Wayne Gretzky's bodyguard".
+McSorley was born in Hamilton, Ontario and grew up near Cayuga, Ontario.
+He made his NHL debut in October 1983 with the Pittsburgh Penguins but rose to fame after a trade in September 1985 sent him to the Edmonton Oilers.
+His arrival and physical presence soon made Edmonton's incumbent enforcer Dave Semenko expendable, and McSorley became known as "Wayne Gretzky's bodyguard".

-This title would follow him to Los Angeles in 1988, when both he and Gretzky, along with Mike Krushelnyski, were obtained by the Los Angeles Kings.
-With the Kings, McSorley's bruising style made him a fan favorite; but he strove to improve his game beyond being primarily known as an enforcer, earning great respect around the league for his hard work ethic, his fine team play, and his articulate intelligence off the ice.
+This title followed him to Los Angeles in 1988, when both he and Gretzky, along with Mike Krushelnyski, were obtained by the rival Los Angeles Kings.
+With the Kings, McSorley's bruising style made him a fan favorite; but he strove to improve his game beyond his work as an enforcer, earning great respect around the league for his hard work ethic, his fine team play, and his articulate intelligence off the ice.

 In the 1992–93 NHL regular season, McSorley led all defensemen in shorthanded goals with three.

-The Kings reached the 1993 Stanley Cup Finals against the Montreal Canadiens, but in Game 2 with the Kings up 2–1, McSorley was caught with an illegal stick, contributing to the Canadiens game-tying goal.
-Montreal ending up winning that game in overtime and ultimately took the series in five games.
-McSorley otherwise had ten points in the playoffs, and was the only King to score during the final game.
+The Kings reached the 1993 Stanley Cup Finals against the Montreal Canadiens, but in Game 2 with the Kings up 2–1, McSorley was caught with an illegal stick, which led to the Canadiens tying the game and winning it in overtime.
+Montreal eventually took the series in five games.
+McSorley had ten points in the playoffs and was the only King to score during the final game.
 Some suggested that he was the second most dominant King after Gretzky in the playoffs.

-McSorley was then traded the following off-season in an August 1993 trade sent him to the Pittsburgh Penguins in exchange for offensive forward Shawn McEachern; however, his stay in Pittsburgh would be brief (only 47 games).
-The Kings re-acquired him on February 16, 1994.
+McSorley was traded in August 1993 to the Pittsburgh Penguins in exchange for offensive forward Shawn McEachern.
+He had played only 47 games for Pittsburgh when the Kings re-acquired him on February 16, 1994.
 Back with the Kings, he assisted on Gretzky's goal which broke Gordie Howe's all-time goal-scoring record.
-On March 14, 1996, McSorley left the Kings' organization for good, traded to the New York Rangers as part of a multi-player deal.
+On March 14, 1996, McSorley left the Kings' organization for good when he was traded to the New York Rangers in a multi-player deal.

-After completing the 1995–96 season with the Rangers, McSorley returned to the West Coast after being acquired by the San Jose Sharks in August 1996.
-He spent two injury-plagued seasons with the Sharks before returning to Edmonton as a free agent in October 1998.
+After completing the 1995–96 season with the Rangers, McSorley returned to the West Coast upon being acquired by the San Jose Sharks in August 1996.
+He spent two injury-plagued seasons with the Sharks, then returned to Edmonton as a free agent in October 1998.
 Confined to a part-time role in his second stint in Edmonton, he left after one season and signed with the Boston Bruins in December 1999.
-As a Bruin, his NHL career would come to a sudden and infamous end in a game against the Vancouver Canucks on February 21, 2000.